diagrams/diagrams-doc/manual/diagrams-manual.rst

 `t <> inv t == inv t <> t == mempty`.

 To apply a transformation to a diagram, use `transform`.
-(In fact, transformations can be applied not just to diagrams but to any `Transformable` type, including vectors, points, trails, paths, bounding functions, lists of `Transformable` things...)

 Rotation
 ^^^^^^^^